huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

   - [Using SSL](#connect-using-ssl)

 ### Connect with username and password
-For connecting to MySQL with basic username and password authentication, you have these two options:
+To connect to MySQL with basic username and password authentication, you have these two options:
 {{< tabs "username-pwd-connection-method" >}}
 {{< tab "Specify credentials in plain text" >}}
 You can specify your credentials in plain form in the connection configuration file like the folowing sample: